catseye/ALPACA/doc/ALPACA.markdown

 `begin` should be followed by a newline.
 Each subsequent line of text contains characters which map to cells of the playfield in the initial configuration.

+Example: a glider, pointed northeast, in John Conway's Game of Life
+automaton:

+    state Dead  " "
+      to Alive when 3 Alive and 5 Dead;
+    state Alive "*"
+      to Dead when 4 Alive or 7 Dead begin
+     **
+    * *
+      *

 Grammar
 -------